 Good UX boosts productivity – which can be measured in terms of hours and costs saved to complete day-to-day tasks.
 It helps minimize the time that’s otherwise utilized in reworking features and performing redundant work.
 Employees end up saving time, and can, therefore, engage in productive activities like business generation and other important projects.

 “Design Unicorns” is a term used to describe companies with the highest level of investment in design.
 These design unicorns recorded an increase in sales by a considerable 75%, as compared to those that were less invested in UX (but were still “design-centric”) who had an increase of 60%.

 An estimated 50% of technical do-overs are all about fixing avoidable mistakes – like erroneous assumptions of user behavior leading to confusing navigation.

-The input of a UX designer reduces the amount of time developers have to re-work a product by up to 50% and reduces development time overall by between 33% and 50% by improving decision-making and helping to prioritize development tasks.
+The input of a UX designer reduces the number of time developers has to re-work a product by up to 50% and reduces development time overall by between 33% and 50% by improving decision-making and helping to prioritize development tasks.

 “The value of UX is not wasting time and money developing the wrong solution.” – Jeff Humble, lead UX designer, CareerFoundry

 When employees are given beautiful and intuitive tools to work with, it naturally makes them better, more committed performers.
 In this world with exorbitant talent acquisition costs, it is a win-win to retain valuable employees for long.

 With millennials being the largest age demographic of employees in the United States, it goes without saying that this is a group that expects technological finesse in all walks of their everyday life.
 And yet, 71% of these working for enterprises report being unhappy with the collaboration tools available to them.
 Decision-makers and managers are now compelled to improve the UX of their internal systems or risk alienating the very group that would be building their company’s future.
 The result?
 Loss of talent, increased expenses caused by employee turnover, and an overall competitive disadvantage.